mehmetminanc/gymshark-challenge/README.md

 The API is hosted on AWS APIGW: `https://7rcijo7emg.execute-api.eu-central-1.amazonaws.com/Prod/compute-packs/` The curl examples would also work against this endpoint.
 Please don't call it over 1m times :)

-The frontend app is hosted on S3
+The frontend app is hosted on S3 in `http://gymshark.mminanc.com.s3-website.eu-central-1.amazonaws.com/`

 ## Endpoint
 I decided to utilize a single POST endpoint in API GW pointing to the lambda.